 Urine drug testing involves the use of either a cup or a dip card.
 A donor collects a sample of their urine privately using the sterile or integrated cup.
 An integrated cup has strips built in that respond to the sample immediately.
 For sterile cups, a dip card is placed into the cup and it will react similarly to the ones in an integrated cup.

 Urine drug test kits that can screen for for single drugs only, such as cannabis or cocaine, or they can test for a number of drugs at the same time.
-5 panel or 7 panel drug tests are often used by employers in pre-employment testing.
-Larger drug tests, such as the 12 panel drug test can also screen for alcohol.
+5 panel or 10 panel drug tests are often used by employers in pre-employment testing.
+If drug driving is a concern, some employers now use a roadside drugs test kit, which screens for many of the drugs that are picked up by a police drugalyser.
+Larger drug tests can also screen for alcohol.